MUSC - Musicology Composition

 MUSC 675A.
 Topics in Musicology: Aesthetics (3).

 Explores special topics at the intersection of musical history and aesthetics, particularly musical movements, philosophies, styles and periods.
 Topics are selected based on instructor interest and considerations of students’ artistic and professional benefit.
 Repeatable for credit.
-Course includes diversity content.
+Prerequisite(s): MUSC 113 with a C or better, or graduate standing.

-Explores special topics at the intersection of musical history and ethnography, particularly concerning varying roles of music within social, political and economic life.
+Explores special topics at the intersection of musical history and ethnomusicology, particularly concerning variable roles of music within social, political and economic life in different parts of the world.
 Topics are selected based on instructor interest and considerations of students’ artistic and professional benefit.
 Repeatable for credit.
-Course includes diversity content.
+Prerequisite(s): MUSC 113 with a C or better, or graduate standing.

-Explores special topics at the intersection of music history and gender, particularly concerning interfaces between fundamental aspects of human culture and identity—music, gender and sexuality.
+Explores special topics at the intersection of music history and identities such as race, gender, class, sexuality and religion, particularly concerning interfaces between fundamental aspects of human behavior and artistic practice.
 Topics are selected based on instructor interest and considerations of students’ artistic and professional benefit.
 Repeatable for credit.
-Course includes diversity content.
+Prerequisite(s): MUSC 113 with a C or better, or graduate standing.

 MUSC 675D.
 Topics in Musicology: Popular Musics (3).

 Explores special topics concerning popular music and its relationship to culture, politics and identity.
 Topics are selected based on instructor interest and considerations of students’ artistic and professional benefit.
 Repeatable for credit.
-Course includes diversity content.
+Prerequisite(s): MUSC 113 with a C or better, or graduate standing.

 MUSC 726.
 Voice Literature (3).